 (d) on the basis of the checks referred to in paragraphs (a), (b) and (c), confirm or reject the relevant delivered volumes by notice to the relevant Party; and

-(e) where it confirms the relevant delivered volumes in accordance with paragraph (d), record the data in its systems to take effect in the next Volume Allocation Run.
+(e) where it confirms the relevant delivered volumes in accordance with paragraph (d), record the data in its systems to take effect in the next Volume Allocation Run; and

+(f) validate that MSID Pair Delivered Volumes and AMSID Pair Delivered Volumes does not include volumes for any Baselined MSID Pair or Baselined AMSID Pair.

-11.1.3 In accordance with BSCP602, a Party may submit revised MSID Pair Delivered Volumes to the SVAA for SVA Metering Systems and Settlement Periods for which that Party was provided MSID Pair Data.
-The SVAA shall validate and process such MSID Pair Delivered Volumes in accordance with paragraph 11.
+[P375]11.1.3 In accordance with BSCP602, a Party may submit revised MSID Pair Delivered Volumes and AMSID Pair Delivered Volumes to the SVAA for SVA Metering Systems and Asset Metering Systems and Settlement Periods for which that Party was provided MSID Pair Data and AMSID Pair Data.
+The SVAA shall validate and process such MSID Pair Delivered Volumes and AMSID Pair Delivered Volumes in accordance with paragraph 11.